Good Eye Care Habits & Hygiene

 It’s also important to be on the look-out for any changes in your vision.
 If you experience hazy or double vision, worsening eyesight, red eyes, eye pain, swelling or floaters, contact Dr. Anthony Grillo.

 Incorporate these tips and habits into your lifestyle to maintain healthy eyes and a high quality of life.
-Bandon and Coquille Vision Center offers comprehensive eye exams in Bandon, Oregon, and will be happy to answer any questions you may have about ways to maintain healthy vision.
+Bandon & Coquille Vision Center and Eye Center of Gold Beach offers comprehensive eye exams in Bandon, Oregon, and will be happy to answer any questions you may have about ways to maintain healthy vision.